 2. Maximum Query Length – Maximum number of characters that you want your users to enter while searching

-3. Set the value of Maximum Query Words Count – Maximum number of words your users can enter for searching.
+3. Set the value of Maximum Query Words Count – The maximum number of words your users can enter for searching.

 4. Search Type- Set it to “Full Text”

-- Like – This type will show results even with partial match of search query to product.
-Includes only search results with the partial matching of search. .
+- Like – This type will show results even with a partial match of the search query to the product.
+Includes only search results with the partial matching of search.